 It has taken more than a year for approximately 220,000 ORTHOVISC® and MONOVISC® users to receive notification that their personal information was stolen.
-CoPilot maintains a website that helps physicians determine whether a patient’s insurance covers certain treatments, including ORTHOVISC® and MONOVISC® injections.
+CoPilot maintains a website (link removed, website is down) that helps physicians determine whether a patient’s insurance covers certain treatments, including ORTHOVISC® and MONOVISC® injections.
 These injections are used to treat osteoarthritis by providing additional lubrication to ailing joints.

 The security incident came to light when CoPilot started to receive complaints claiming information uploaded to the website could be downloaded.
 An investigation was immediately initiated and a cybersecurity firm was retained to conduct a forensic investigation.